nthnklssn/GuelphCourseSelector/README.md

 Automated Course Enroller For University Of Guelph.
-This code was made by Nathan Klassen, UoG
+This code was made by Nathan Klassen, UoG.

 Use this program at your own risk, as I am not responsible for any errors you make to your schedule.

 Usernames and Passwords you enter in the program are in no way stored or sent back to me.